Urbicide

-Especially after the siege of Sarajevo, recognition has begun to be given to the cases of violence specifically directed to the destruction of an urban area.
-The exact constraints and definition of this term continue to be debated because the limits of this emerging concept make it extremely difficult to categorize events under the heading of urbicide.
-The question of intent also arises when discussing the limits of urbicide.
-The ability of term to cross a variety of fields such as international politics, anthropology, and sociology makes it particularly difficult to set a finite definition of urbicide which satisfies all these fields.
+Especially after the siege of Sarajevo, the term has increasingly been used to describe violence specifically directed to the destruction of an urban area.
+At the conclusion of the Yugoslav Wars, urbicide began to emerge as a distinct legal concept in international law.
+The exact constraints and definition of this term continues to be debated, and because the study of urbicide intersects with a number of disciplines including international politics, anthropology, and sociology, it has been difficult for scholars and policymakers to set a definition which satisfies all these fields.